 The report says in many cases when clients are referred to a personal injury lawyer by a firm that is advertising, they are not “sufficiently aware” of the circumstances of the referral.

-While the Law Society of Upper Canada’s Rules of Professional conduct require disclosure and client consent, a working group found that clients do not always know about the existence of referral fees or that they are even being referred to another lawyer.
+While the Law Society of Ontario’s Rules of Professional conduct require disclosure and client consent, a working group found that clients do not always know about the existence of referral fees or that they are even being referred to another lawyer.

 “It should be clear when licensees are advertising that they are soliciting work that they propose to do,” Malcolm Mercer, the chairman of the working group, told Convocation in its June meeting.